loopermallee/g1-basis-android/README.md

 Responses are auto-paginated into four-line, 32-character pages before being streamed to the connected glasses so the monochrome HUD stays glanceable.
 Two starter personalities (Ershin and Fou-Lu) are available to quickly change tone and verbosity.

+The Settings tab also exposes a **HUD widgets** editor backed by DataStore so you can choose which glanceable modules (clock, weather, headlines, notification counter, etc.) should render next to the assistant output and how they are ordered.
+Toggle any widget off, drag it lower in priority with the provided controls, and the new configuration is persisted across launches.

+Integrating live data sources for the widgets requires additional credentials: supply your weather provider key (for example `WEATHER_API_KEY`) and preferred news API key (for example `NEWS_API_KEY`) via `local.properties` or environment variables so the `WeatherRepository` and `NewsRepository` can hydrate their flows.

+> **Note:** The Hub now requests the `INTERNET` permission for polling external APIs and `POST_NOTIFICATIONS` so the notification counter can reflect foreground alerts.
+Approve both at install time to unlock the full HUD status experience.

 *(more details coming soon)*

 ## Client